opiter09/FF1-FFC-Chunk-Manager/README.md

 # FFC-Chunk-Editor
-This code to make editing the file attack_defs (and other files that feature pointers at the beginning) from the NDS Fossil Fighters games easier.
+This is code to make editing the files from from the NDS Fossil Fighters games (just FFC right now until FF1's text is cracked) relating to vivosaur moves easier.
-It is designed for the Fossil Fighters Champions version of the file; small adjustments would have to be made to get it to work with FF1 (the hardest part would be making a new name list).
-To use this, first split apart attack_defs with The Python MARtool (https://github.com/opiter09/MARtool), making sure you have the needed executables.
-Then drop the files from Attack Data here in the same folder as the _Decompressed files.
-If you run moves.bat, you will get a folder named "moveFiles," which features a list of little "chunks" of hex for each move.
-Running decompMoves.bat then combines the chunks into a big file, and splits that file back apart into the
-_Decompressed files.
-From here you can drag-and-drop attack_defs onto MARtool-C.bat and voila!
-You now have a new version of the file with your edit(s).

-Similarly, to edit move descriptions, MARtool text_attack_information (NOT text_attack_info), then do basically the same as above but for the Move Descriptions folder here.
-The folder Battle Move Descriptions is for the totally different file text_attack_info, but same process.
-Or for vivosaur files, use the code in Vivo Data and the file creature_defs.

-The reason all this has to exist is that the location of key data (status effect, FP cost, etc.) is *very* inconsistent within each "chunk."
-So I cannot simply make a
-GUI to do the work for you.
+Here is an outline of the process:

+1. Use Nitro Explorer, Crystal Tiles 2, etc. to split apart the ROM.
+2. Choose whether you wish to edit attack data, vivosaur data, VMM move descriptions, or battle move descriptions.
+Then grab, in that order: etc/attack_defs, etc/creature_defs, text/text_attack_information, or text/text_attack_info.
+3. Download The Python MARtool, which can be found at https://github.com/opiter09/MARtool.
+Unzip it, and place the file from step 2 in the same folder as MARtool.bat.
+4. Using the link in The Python MARtool's Readme, download the "CUE" series of decompression tools.
+Put all the exe's you end up with from that into the same folder as MARtool.py.
+5. Drag the file from Step 2 onto MARtool.bat, or Command-Line "python MARtool.py filename" if you're not on Windows.
+This will generate a new folder, and an MCM and folder inside that.
+6. Select from among the folders in this repository the one that corresponds to your file: Attack Data for attack_defs, Battle Move Descriptions for text_attack_info, Move Descriptions for text_attack_information, and Vivo Data for creature_defs.
+Move the contents of that folder to the folder within the folder created in Step 5, i.e. the folder with the "_Decompressed" files in it.
+7. Run the batch file (or Command-Line the python file if not on Windows) which does NOT have "decomp" in its name.
+This will create a folder full of little chunks, which are appropriately named for easy editing.
+8. Edit those to youe heart's content, using my Documentation.txt as a guide.
+This requires use of a Hex Editor (I use HxD), and some program to convert Hex to Decimal and back (Windows'
+Calculator app has a "programming" mode that can do this).
+9. Now you can run the "decomp"-whatever batch/python.
+This will seem to do nothing, because it only changes existing files.
+10. Go back out a few folders to where MARtool.py is.
+Now drag your Step 2 file onto MARtool-C.bat (or Command Line "python MARtool-C.pu filename).
+This will create a much larger file named "output_filename."
+11. Insert that new file back into the ROM.

 Credits go to jianminyong for generating this table of attack names.